 - 1 tbsp honey

-- Meanwhile, add all of the sauce ingredients to a bowl and mix using a hand mixer or a wooden spoon until sauce is smooth.
-Chop scallions, if using, and set aside for serving.
+Meanwhile, add all of the sauce ingredients to a bowl and mix using a hand mixer or a wooden spoon until sauce is smooth.
+Chop green onions, if using, and set aside for serving.

-- When pasta is done cooking, drain and return noodles to the pot.
+When pasta is done cooking, drain and return noodles to the pot.
 Immediately add sauce to the pot with the noodles and stir to combine evenly.
-When serving, plate out servings and add chopped scallions and sesame seeds (though both optional).
+When serving, plate out servings and add chopped green onions and sesame seeds (though both optional).